cannatag/ldap3/docs/manual/source/tutorial.rst

     sn: Administrator

 .. note::
-    When using attributes in a search filter it's a good habit to always request for the structuraL class of the entries you expect to retrieve.
+    When using attributes in a search filter it's a good habit to always request for the *structural class* of the objects you expect to retrieve.
-    You cannot be sure that the attribute you're serching for is not used is some other object classes, and even if you were sure that no other object class uses the attribute this could always change in the future when someone creates in the schema a new object class that uses that same attribute.
-Then your program suddenly breaks with no apparent reason.
+    You cannot be sure that the attribute you're serching for is not used is some other object classes, and even if you are sure that no other object class uses it this could always change in the future when someone extends the schema with an object class that uses that very same attribute, and your program suddenly breaks with no apparent reason.

-The ``entries`` attribute of the Connection object is derived from the Abstraction Layer and it's specially crafted to be used in interactive mode at the ``>>>`` prompt.
+Note that the ``entries`` attribute of the Connection object is derived from the Abstraction Layer and it's specially crafted to be used in interactive mode at the ``>>>`` prompt.
 It gives a visual representation of the entry data structure where each value is, according to the schema, properly formatted
 (the date value in krbLastPwdChange is actually stored as ``b'20161009010118Z'``).
 Attributes can be queried as if the entry were a class object or a dict, with some additional features as case-insensitivity and blank-insensitivity.
 You can get the formatted value and the raw value (the value